 For districts using paperless direct-recording electronic machines (DREs):

 Election Official-Initiated Recounts:

 When a discrepancy is found in the reconciliation of the number of registered electors and the total vote, the county board is authorized to “recount the ballots.”
 See 25 P.S.
-3154(b).
+3154(b), quoted above.

-In districts using paper ballots or ballots electronically tabulated in the district, when a discrepancy is found in the comparison of the sealed and unsealed general returns, and the subsequent examination of the documentation, then the county board “shall” recount the ballots.
-See 25 P.S.
+In districts using paper ballots electronically tabulated in the district, when a discrepancy is found in the comparison of the sealed and unsealed general returns, and the subsequent examination of the documentation, then the county board “shall” recount the ballots.
+25 P.S.
 3154(d)(1) & (5).